American Innovation Cycle : Challenges and Phases / IPR Era

 On the other hand, the US Government must create an environment and laws, or extend the current laws to protect the many inventors that are facing gigantic multi-billion dollar corporations that are not interested in fostering innovation and paying their fair share to private inventors but instead are greedy and rather make their attorneys richer.

-Corporations should be penalized and award the total amount of fees paid to their attorneys plus what is paid to the inventor’s attorneys, if in fact and in bad faith an invention was taken.
+In my opinion, corporations should be penalized and award the total amount of fees paid to their attorneys plus what is paid to the inventor’s attorneys, if in fact and in bad faith an invention was taken.
 Specially, after fishing valuable information from the inventor.
 A recent case lost by Huawei shows how major corporation would not allow even a picture taken of one of their assets (T-Mobile vs Huawei – $4.8M Award) Maybe, this will discourage illegal use of Intellectual Property (IP).

 An inventor has to remember that most corporations will pay millions to law firms and will offer thousands to the inventor, even if that invention is valuable.
 Hence, my recommendation is: